An open quantum Kirwan map: Introduction

 The organization of the paper is as follows.
-In Section \ref{section2} we recall many basic facts, including the analytic and geometric knowledge about vortices.
-In Section \ref{section3} we give some technical discussion about the Lagrangian, the stabilizing divisor and almost complex structures.
-In Section \ref{section4} we give a detailed account of the combinatorial structures we need, especially the definition of treed disks and coherent system of perturbations.
-In Section \ref{section5} we discuss the concept of coherent perturbation data.
-In Section \ref{section6} and Section \ref{section7} we study the properties of the moduli space of stable treed scaled vortices and proved the transversality result.
-In Section \ref{section8} we define the Fukaya algebras and prove our main theorem.
-In Section \ref{section9} and Section \ref{section10} we consider the examples of semi-Fano toric manifolds and polygon spaces.
-In Section \ref{section11} we explain how to achieve strict unitality for the $A_\infty$ algebras by using weighted treed disks (originally introduced in \cite{Charest_Woodward_2015}).
+In Section \ref{section2} we set up the geometric background and review basic facts of vortices.
+In Section \ref{section3} we give detailed definitions of combinatorial types used in the paper.
+In Section \ref{section4} we define the set of perturbation data.
+In Section \ref{section5} we define the relevant moduli spaces and recall the fundamental compactness theorem about affine vortices.
+In Section \ref{section6} we show that generic perturbations can regularize moduli spaces for a restricted class of combinatorial types.
+In Section \ref{section7} we construct the $A_\infty$ algebras and the $A_\infty$ morphism and prove Theorem \ref{mainthm}, Corollary \ref{cor15}, Corollary \ref{cor16}, and Theorem \ref{thm17}.
+In Section \ref{section8} and Section \ref{section9} we consider the examples of toric manifolds and polygon spaces.
+In Section \ref{sectiona1} we show how to construct strict units in the $A_\infty$ algebras.